ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   ```
   {: codeblock}

-2. Re-apply your Ingress resources to enforce App ID authentication.
+2. Reapply your Ingress resources to enforce App ID authentication.

   ```
   kubectl apply -f <app_ingress_resource>.yaml -n namespace
   ```
   {: codeblock}

-  After an Ingress resource with the appropriate annotations is re-applied, the ALB OAuth Proxy add-on deploys an OAuth2-Proxy deployment, creates a service for the deployment, and creates a separate Ingress resource to configure routing for the OAuth2-Proxy deployment messages.
-Do not delete these add-on resources.
+  <p>After an Ingress resource with the appropriate annotations is reapplied, the ALB OAuth Proxy add-on: <ul><li>Deploys an OAuth2-Proxy</li><li>Creates a service for the deployment</li><li>Creates a separate Ingress resource to configure routing for the OAuth2-Proxy deployment messages.</li></ul> Do not delete these add-on resources.</p>
   {: note}

-3. Optional: You can customize the default behavior of the OAuth2-Proxy by creating a Kubernetes ConfigMap.
-For more information on customization, see the [Kubernetes Service annotation docs](/docs/containers?topic=containers-comm-ingress-annotations#app-id).
+3. Optional: You can customize the default behavior of the OAuth2-Proxy by creating a Kubernetes configmap.
+For more information about customization, see the [Kubernetes Service annotation docs](/docs/containers?topic=containers-comm-ingress-annotations#app-id).

 4. Verify that App ID authentication is enforced for your apps.

   * If your app supports the web app strategy: Access your app's URL in a web browser.
-If App ID is correctly applied, you are redirected to an App ID authentication log-in page.
+If App ID is correctly applied, you are redirected to an App ID authentication login page.
   * If your app supports the API strategy: Specify your bearer access token in the Authorization header of requests to the apps.
 To get your access token, see [Obtaining tokens](/docs/appid?topic=appid-obtain-tokens).
 If App ID is correctly applied, the request is successfully authenticated and is routed to your app.
 If you send requests to your apps without an access token in the authorization header, or if the access token is not accepted by App ID, then the request is rejected.